 Once you’re logged in, go to the U.S. Economic Indicators API in RapidAPI.

-Choose a subscription plan from the Pricing menu.
-In this tutorial, we will choose the Basic option
+Choose a subscription plan from the Pricing menu and subscribed to the API.

-Click on the endpoints and scroll down a bit.
+Click Endpoints to go back to the US Economic Indicators API and scroll down a bit.
 You will find your API key under the Header Parameters.

 Choose an endpoint